Live Webinar April 27 - Scaling Single-Session Interventions to Bridge Gaps in Mental Healthcare Ecosystems with Dr. Jessica L. Schleider

 6. Bertuzzi, V., Fratini, G., Tarquinio, C., Cannistrà, F., Granese, V., Giusti, E. M., ... & Pietrabissa, G. (2021).
 Single-Session Therapy by Appointment for the Treatment of Anxiety Disorders in Youth and Adults: A Systematic Review of the Literature.
 Frontiers in Psychology, 12, 721382.

 All attendees will receive a certificate of completion when the course requirements are satisfied.
 Certificates of completion is included in the cost of the webinar

 The Association for Behavioral and Cognitive Therapies incurs significant administrative cost related to your registration before a webinar.
 Therefore, there are no refunds for live webinars.
-If you unable to attend a webinar, we will provide you with the recorded version after the live presentation (which is still eligible for CE credit).
-If you wish to cancel or request to transfer your webinar registration to another webinar please email your request to firstname.lastname@example.org.
+If you unable to attend a webinar, we will register you for the recorded version after the live presentation (which is still eligible for CE credit).
+The recorded version is made available one week after the live presentation.
+If you wish to cancel or request to transfer your webinar registration to another webinar please email your request to email@example.com.

 ABCT is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ABCT maintains responsibility for this program and its content

 The Association for Behavioral and Cognitive Therapies has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5797.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Association for Behavioral and Cognitive Therapies is solely responsible for all aspects of the programs

 The Association for Behavioral and Cognitive Therapies is recognized by the California Board of Behavioral Sciences for Marriage and Family Therapist (MFT) to offer continuing education as Provider #4600